capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/use-case-descriptions.md

 1. The user navigates to the site's landing page.
 2. The user selects the ‘login’ button.
 3. The user enters their username and password.
-4. After providing the correct credentials, the user will receive a 2FA code in their email.
-5. The user enters the 2FA code.
-6. After providing the correct 2FA code, the user is brought to the home page.

 ## Use Case 3 - Quest Creation
 A user wants to create a new quest.